Looking For Dental Implants In Richmond Hill? Be Sure To Ask These 3 Questions First!

 Am I a Candidate for Implants?

-As any of the Richmond Hill dentists will explain, not everyone is a candidate for implants.
+As any of the dentists from our team will explain, not everyone is a candidate for implants.
 In order to qualify, the strength and density of the upper and lower jawbones must meet the minimum standards.
 That’s because traditional implants are placed in approximately the same space that your real teeth once occupied.
 Unless the bone is strong enough to hold the implants in position, you will never enjoy all the advantages that come with this solution.

 Even if your bone structure is not strong enough right now, don’t get discouraged.
 There are surgical solutions that can be used to reinforce the bone density and durability.
 Your dentist can determine if those procedures would enhance your jawbone enough to make implants a viable choice.